Skip to main content

 Namespace Provider File-backed Watch glob Notes

-card.storage markdown yes boards/**/*.md Default card provider
+card.storage localfs yes boards/**/*.md Default card provider (markdown engine)

 attachment.storage localfs n/a n/a Default attachment provider